 Modelling was also conducted of noise impacts from the service station at the boundary of the neighbouring property at 133 Woogaroo Street and for the childcare centre at the boundary of the neighbouring property at 109 Woogaroo St. To mitigate noise from the childcare centre and service station to these two neighbouring properties 2.0 m high acoustic fences will be constructed.

 The road layouts shown in the structure plan located outside the site boundaries of 119 and 125 Woogaroo Street are indicative and are subject to change.
-The roads are artists impressions and are NOT proposed, set to eventuate, or possible, without the landowners approval.
-In the past council have approved other developments in the area with similar road designs to that proposed in this development.
+The roads are artists impressions and are NOT proposed as part of this development application.
+The indicative urban design will not eventuate without the landowners approval.
+In the past, council have approved other developments in the area with similar road designs to that proposed in this development.
 The roads shown in the proposed structure plan will bring civil services closer to neighbouring properties increasing the potential to connect into the civil network, increasing value and development potential.

 The proposal includes the construction of the first section of a new neighbourhood road connecting the Woogaroo Street and Lochwood Avenue intersection to Considine Street.
 This will be a two-lane road with pedestrian footpaths on either side.

-The proposal further includes the construction of north-south local roads for future connection to neighbouring sites and the construction of a roundabout to the intersection of Woogaroo Street and Lochwood Avenue
+The proposal further includes the construction of north-south local roads for future connection to neighbouring sites and the construction of a new Major Signalised intersection to the to Woogaroo Street and Lochwood Avenue.

 The existing water main and sewer network will also be expanded to service the new development The construction of this new infrastructure will help to open up the neighbouring lots for future development, as shown in Figure 1.